solana-foundation/solana-improvement-documents/proposals/0082-relax-transaction-constraints.md

     - be owned by the system program: `11111111111111111111111111111111`
     - have more lamports than the fee
     - have more lamports than the fee plus the minimum balance
+11. Durable nonce transactions must:
+    - use a recent blockhash value different from the durable nonce for the current bank
+    - have at least one transaction instruction, the first of which is designated the nonce advance instruction which must:
+        - invoke the system program `11111111111111111111111111111111`
+        - have instruction data that deserializes to the `SystemInstruction::AdvanceNonceAccount` variant
+        - have at least one account input, the first of which is designated the nonce address/account which must:
+           - be loaded with a write-lock
+           - be owned by the system program: `11111111111111111111111111111111`
+           - be deserializable to non-legacy initialized nonce state
+           - have a durable nonce hash equal to the transaction's recent blockhash field
+    - be signed by the nonce authority deserialized from the nonce account

 ### Proposed New Runtime Errors